 In 1994, the Thornton Fire Department and the West Adams County Fire Protection District merged to form the North Metro Fire Rescue District and covered the cities of Thornton, Broomfield, and Northglenn.
 This District was in force until December 31, 1999, when it was decided to de-merge the two.
 The Thornton Fire Department was then re-created on January 1, 2000.

-In August 2018, the sixth station was opened.
-Fossil Ridge Public Safety Center also serves as a sub-station for the Thornton Police Department.
+- Fire Station 6/Fossil Ridge Public Safety Center - Opened August 2018.
+Also serves as a sub-station for the Thornton Police Department.

-Thornton's Fire Department now consists of 138 full-time employees and operates six 24-hour fire stations.
+Thornton's Fire Department now consists of 152 full-time employees and operates seven 24-hour fire stations.